<< PREV Image 1 of 3 NEXT >>

 Native Wetland Plants

-This perennial herb has a woody base at the bottom of its arching leafy stems.
-It is often found on the edges of standing water, lazy streams or marshy swamps.
+Decodon verticillatus, Water willow, is a perennial herb with a woody base at the bottom of its arching leafy stems.
+Decodon verticillatus is often found on the edges of standing water, lazy streams or marshy swamps.
 Growing from the stalks are dense clusters of showy pink/purple bell shaped flowers which bloom from July to September.
-Seeds are enjoyed by water fowl.
-The water willow will actually send roots from its tips when submerged in water.
+Fall brings deep red and orange color to leaves.
+The Water willow will actually send roots from its tips when submerged in water and seeds are enjoyed by water fowl.

 Bloom Color